The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 The largest viper in the world the Bushmaster is the most venomous viper of the Americas.
 Bushmaster bites are rare as the animal is shy, only striking when threatened.
 However there is a 75% mortality rate from the bite.
 Bushmasters don't occur on the Nicoya Peninsula.
 They are found on the Caribbean Side of Costa Rica, and the Black-Headed Bushmaster in the Southern Pacific Zone.

-Above pictures of venomous snakes were all taken in a Serpentarium.
-Instead I just see the harmless boas and lyre snakes from time to time here on the Nicoya Peninsula.
+Above pictures of venomous snakes were all shot in a serpentarium.
+In the wild I never saw them.
+Instead I see a harmless boa or a lyre snake from time to time.

 On an average around 600 people per year are bitten by a snake in Costa Rica.
 Of these only 1 - 2 people die, as in most cases the snake was not poisonous.
 Costa Rica's health system also provides good, country-wide supplies of anti-venom.
-It's more probable to die from a traffic accident as Costa Rica has one of the highest mortality rates per capita in the world from road accidents.
+It's far more probable to die from a traffic accident in Costa Rica as the country has one of the highest mortality rates from road accidents per capita in the world.